+Central Elementary has been implementing a process called School Wide Positive Behavior Support.
+The program is designed to educate all children on appropriate social skills and to prevent inappropriate behavior by teaching and expecting all students to Be Respectful, Be Responsible, and Be Your Very Best Self.
 We have adopted a unified set of school expectations.
 These expectations define the expected behavior in our school.
 You will see these expectations posted throughout the school and your child will be learning them throughout the school year.
-The School-wide Expectations Matrix can be found at the end of this handbook.
+The School-wide Expectations Matrix can be found at the end of this document.

-At West Elementary School, we have established clear expectations in all settings on how we can:
+At Central Elementary School, there are expectations in all settings on how we can:

 Be Respectful . . .
 Be Responsible . . .
-Be Safe!
+Be Your Very Best Self